Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-The practice of observing the full Moon and discerning its meaning dates back to ancient times, before traditions were passed down in the written form.
+Full moon astrology dates back to ancient times before traditions were passed down in the written form.
 Lately, the rhythms and cycles of the Moon have seen a resurgence in interest—and sometimes even reverence—within mainstream culture.

 When it comes to understanding the relevance of the full Moon in our lives and why it affects our moods and mental states, there tends to be a lot of mystique.
 Knowing the basics about what to expect during a full Moon can help you better understand why you experience it the way you do—and how, with a little more knowledge and understanding, you can show up a little differently the next full Moon.

 The Moon and its cycles